BrandiMac/space-products/doc/visibility.rst

 Setting up Occulting Bodies
 ===============================
-In order to define the planets or moons that should be considered when determining a target's visibility, you may add or remove occulting bodies from the ``Segment``.
+In order to define the planets or moons that should be considered when determining target visibility, you may add or remove occulting bodies from the ``Segment``.
 You may model occulting bodies as spheres or ellipsoids by setting the `VisibilitySegment .CelestialObjectOccultationModel <https://ai-solutions .com/_help_Files/visibilitysegment_celestialobjectoccultationmodel_nanosecond.htm>`_ property to 0 or 1, respectively